 - Step 4: If you’re still still unsure which approach to follow, please contact Council and ask to speak to a GIPA Right to Information Officer.

-Orange City Council will assess all requests for access to documents and information in a timely manner and in accord with the GIPA Act.
+Orange City Council will assess all requests for access to documents and information in a timely manner and in accordance with the GIPA Act.

 Council has developed an Access to Information Held by Council policy and procedure which sets out the documents and types of information that are routinely available to members of the public, as well as those that will not generally be available.